-According to the Vision Council of America, approximately 194 million adults in the US use some sort of vision correction.1 Whether it’s eyeglasses, contacts or “cheater readers,” that’s a pretty big number.
+According to the Vision Council, there are 197.6 million adult vision correction users in the United States.1 Whether it’s eyeglasses, contacts or “cheater readers,” that’s a pretty big number.

 Given that number, you may be surprised to learn that, unlike most Medicare Advantage plans, Original Medicare does not cover routine vision care.